ryantd42/NY-Legislative-Git/2023/S2279C-2023/bill.md

  GARMENT  FOR  THE PURPOSE OF ABSORBING WASTE PRODUCTS TO PREVENT SOILING OF OUTER CLOTHING OR THE EXTERNAL  ENVIRONMENT  WITHOUT  THE  USE  OF  A TOILET.
 THESE PRODUCTS MAY BE EITHER DISPOSABLE OR REUSABLE.
-  2. NO  LATER  THAN  TWELVE  MONTHS  AFTER  THE EFFECTIVE DATE OF THIS SECTION, EACH PACKAGE OR BOX CONTAINING DIAPERS SOLD IN THIS STATE SHALL CONTAIN A PLAIN AND CONSPICUOUS PRINTED LIST OF  ALL  INGREDIENTS  WHICH SHALL  BE  LISTED  IN ORDER OF PREDOMINANCE.
+  2. NO  LATER  THAN  EIGHTEEN  MONTHS AFTER THE EFFECTIVE DATE OF THIS SECTION, EACH PACKAGE OR BOX CONTAINING DIAPERS SOLD IN THIS STATE SHALL CONTAIN A PLAIN AND CONSPICUOUS PRINTED LIST OF  ALL  INGREDIENTS  WHICH SHALL  BE  LISTED  IN ORDER OF PREDOMINANCE.
 SUCH LIST SHALL EITHER BE